My £50,000 WooCommerce Hosting Disaster

 - Fragment caching for product listings

-- Browser caching optimization
+- Browser caching optimisation

 Security Requirements for Processing Payments